enkriptor/Gecko/README.md

 ## Decryption of cipher
 * Open command prompt or shell(Linux/Unix)
 * Type `python CipherMakerCLI.py` and hit `Enter`
+* The daemon will generate a unique key if not already present on the system otherwise will read the existing key.
+* The daemon will prompt for the receiver's unique key, if left blank and `Enter` receiver's key will be the existing unique key from the system.
 * The daemon will prompt you to enter your choice of `Enc` and `Dec` enter
 * `Dec` is for decrypting the existing cipher
 * Enter `Dec` and hit `Enter`